 Mobile App Game

-Take the horror to the next level with the Universal Orlando Resort Mobile App.
-Not only are you able to purchase your tickets and check wait times for the haunted houses, but you can access the HHN mobile game.
-Test your friends on HHN trivia, read up on the backstories of the haunted houses, and more.
+Take the horror to the next level with the Official Universal Orlando Resort Mobile App.
+Not only are you able to purchase your tickets and check wait times for the haunted houses, but during the duration of the event you can access the HHN mobile game.
+Test your friends on HHN trivia, read up on the backstories of the haunted houses, and play an interactive augmented reality game throughout the park.
 It’s the personal scare buddy you never knew you needed, especially when you’re waiting in line.

 - If there’s a ride you or your friends definitely want to do, make sure to do it early on in the event.
 Although HHN goes until late, a lot of the rides will close before the event ends.

 All that screaming, jumping, and running from getting scared can be tiring work.
 Make sure to fuel up for the fear.
 Elevate your HHN experience by trying the new themed specialty dishes and drinks inspired by this year’s event.
 The Food & Beverage team starts planning the HHN menu one year in advance.
 They look at what the event theme and haunted houses will be and see what cuisines and trends they can pair with the different themes and characters, while keeping quality top of mind and also looking at what fans are saying.
 Expect some fun dishes and treats based on the haunted houses and specialty drinks paired to enhance the flavors.
 You can find these offerings in select food tents, restaurants, and bars during the event.